zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/01-installing-liferay/04-installing-liferay-on-tomcat.markdown

 These files set a number of JVM options for Catalina.
 Catalina is Tomcat's servlet container.

+2. Copy the
-2. If you're working with a bundle, copy the `$TOMCAT_HOME/conf/Catalina/localhost/ROOT.xml` file from your bundle to the corresponding location in your application server.
-If not, create this file.
+   `$TOMCAT_HOME/conf/Catalina/localhost/ROOT.xml` file from your bundle to the corresponding location in your application server.
+You can create this file if you want.
    The `ROOT.xml` file creates a web application context for Liferay.
    `ROOT.xml` looks like this: